Travel Musings: Making Friends Whilst Travelling

-Luckily I have been blessed with the ability to talk to anyone so I don’t seem to have problems making new friends.
-However not everyone is like this and I thought I would write a post about some of the ways I make friends whilst I am travelling.
+Luckily, I have been blessed with the ability to talk to anyone.
+Hence, I don’t seem to have problems making new friends or making friends whilst travelling.
+However, not everyone is like this and I thought I would write a post about some of the ways I make friends whilst travelling.

 Stay in hostels.

-Hostels are a great way of making new friends with whom you can just spend one day or plan several days together.
+Hostels are a great way of meeting new people and making friends whilst traveling.
+You can just spend one day or plan several days together.
 Most people only stay in hostels if they are sociable people.
 Introduce yourself to your room mates.
 Ask them what they are doing that evening or if they would like to go out for something to eat.
 The likelihood is that if they have been there for a day or two, they will have made other friends and therefore can introduce you to other people.

 Some hostels also have activities organised such as day trips, pub crawls or social evenings.
 This is another great way of meeting people.